Environmental justice: Indigenous Groups

 Indigenous groups are often the victims of environmental injustices.
 Native Americans have suffered abuses related to uranium mining in the American West.
 Churchrock, New Mexico, in Navajo territory was home to the longest continuous uranium mining in any Navajo land.
 From 1954 until 1968, the tribe leased land to mining companies who did not obtain consent from Navajo families or report any consequences of their activities.
 Not only did the miners significantly deplete the limited water supply, but they also contaminated what was left of the Navajo water supply with uranium.
 Kerr-McGee and United Nuclear Corporation, the two largest mining companies, argued that the Federal Water Pollution Control Act did not apply to them, and maintained that Native American land is not subject to environmental protections.
 The courts did not force them to comply with US clean water regulations until 1980.

+The Inuit community in northern Quebec have faced disproportionate exposure to persistent organic pollutants (POPs) including dioxins and polychlorinated biphenyls (PCBs).
+Some of these pollutants may include pesticides used decades before in the United States.
+PCBs bioaccumulate and biomagnify within the fatty tissues of organisms, so the traditional high-fat sea animal diet of the Inuit has posed significant health impacts to both adults and unborn infants.
+Although the production of PCBs was banned internationally in 2001 by the Stockholm Convention on Persistent Organic Pollutants, they can exist in the environment and biosphere for decades or longer.
+They pose a significant risk to newborns due to intrauterine exposure and concentration within breast milk.